Basic Trope: Character (usually female) has no nudity taboo.

 Alice does a lot of soul searching and rejects the nudity taboo, deciding that the people watching having lewd minds is the real problem, not her and her comfort with her body.

-Alice appears to get over her quirk, only to reveal that she has merely learned that it's not okay to be nude in public.
+Alice appears to get over her quirk, only to reveal that she has merely learned that it's not acceptable to be nude in public.
 She still has no real qualms about nudity per say, and relaxes in the nude when it's acceptable.
 Her friends still have to help her understand exactly when and where that is.

 Played For Laughs: